PopupCamp/popupcamp.github.io/README.md

-# Evento
+# BetterMTL

-Evento is a minimal, responsive theme for Jekyll.
-The projects allows people, groups or companies to host and show a list future and past events.
+Forked from Evento.
+Allows groups or companies to host and show events (future and past).

 ### Features

 * Clean layout
-* Resposive layout
+* Responsive layout
-* Shows future and past events
 * Easy for people to add events
+* Future and past events in one list

 ---

 ### Install and Test
+oops change this below:
 1. Download or clone repo `git clone git@github.com:boyney123/evento.git`
 2. Enter the folder: `cd evento/`
 4. Start Jekyll server: `jekyll serve`